jiehyunjkim/CACTAS_Aim2/README.md

 ## Auto Detection Tool
 To automatically detect plaques, we used UNet models - 2D UNet, 2D SwinUNETR, and 3D SwinUNETR.
+The number of patients data for training was 53 and 11 patients data were used for testing.
+The Intersecion over Union(IoU) for 2D UNet is 0.7397 and the validation IoU is 0.5652.
+IoU for 2D SwinUNETR is 0.8641 and the validation IoU is 0.5122.
+The dice score of 3D SwinUNETR is 0.9250.

 **Image segmentation:** [keras_2d_unet_usingAPI_v1.ipynb](https://github.com/jiehyunjkim/cs410_upenn/blob/master/experiments/keras_2d_unet_usingAPI_v1.ipynb),
 [keras_swinUnetr_full_v11.ipynb](https://github.com/jiehyunjkim/cs410_upenn/blob/master/experiments/keras_swinUnetr_full_v11.ipynb),